 The main objective of integrated watershed management was to enhance the productivity of agriculture.
-The introduction of high-yielding and drought tolerant crop varieties and improved cropping systems were the important components of watershed development interventions to increase the income of the smallholder farmers.
-In this study, an attempt was made using the bioeconomic model to test the hypothesis that introduction of technological innovations (like improved crop varieties and cropping systems) compensate for decreasing returns to labour from labor-intensive natural resource management interventions over the years.
-The study simulates two scenarios to test this hypothesis, a) yield of dryland crops (sorghum, maize, pigeonpea and chickpea) increases by 10 per cent, and b) yield of dryland crops decreases by 10 per cent.
+The introduction of high-yielding and drought tolerant crop varieties and improved cropping systems was the important components of watershed development interventions to increase the income of the small holder farmers.
+In this study, an attempt was made using the bioeconomic model to test the hypothesis that introduction of technological innovations (like improved crop varieties and cropping systems) compensate for decreasing returns to labour from labor-intensive natural resource management intervensions over the years.
+The study simulates two scenarios to test this hypothesis: (a) yield of dryland crops (sorghum, maize, pigeon pea and chickpea) increases by 10 % and (b) yield of dryland crops decreases by 10 %.